awoziji/datasci-campaign-finance/notebooks/README.txt

 SQL Folder:
-  Inside the SQL folder there is a file for data exploration.
+  This folder contains a file for data exploration.
 This file consists of various sql queries to help gain knowlodge of the dataset.
 The candidate contributions with election results file is an sql query that was created for feature engineering.
 The output from this sql query can be used for machine